 Supervisors are requested to keep the level of proof-reading of text to a minimum but to advise on contents, presentation of graphs etc (like they might for an undergraduate project, rather than for a collaborative paper).
 The report will form the basis of discussion in the viva, and we would be delighted if students then continued to expand on the work such that it was eventually published.

 The report must provide information to enable full reproduction of at least one relevant result from the work, e.g. as supplementary material detailing steps to achieve this.
 This could entail downloading a ‘protocol’ script from an online repository (note: this does not have to be made public), compiling or locating binaries for any packages required, and running it on SCRTP hardware.
 This can involve HPC calculations, but these should be possible within moderate computational resources available to anyone in the CDT.
 An estimate of the uncertainty and/or error of this chosen result must also be provided in the report.
 This is necessary to allow the peer-to-peer assessment as part of the PX915 module.

-Viva examinations will usually be 20-40 minutes in length and will be arranged in September following the end of the 12-14 week period associated with the Individual Project.
+Viva examinations will usually be 20-40 minutes in length and will be arranged in September following the end of the period associated with the Individual Project.
 The examiners will be 2 members of staff from the CDT management team, not including the project supervisors.
-Vivas in 2020 are likely to take place by videoconference unless Covid-19 restrictions are significantly lifted by that time.
+Vivas may be either in person or by videoconference (depending on any restrictions current at the time and by arrangement with examiners).

 The student will be asked to present a brief overview of their project and its main findings.
 There will be follow-up questions to probe the student’s understanding of the project and the way the work fits into and builds on the CDT training programme.